Y'ALL MIND IF I PRAISE MEMES? (new york, ny)

 AFROFUTURISM CONFERENCE (new york, ny)

 The 2016 Afrofuturism conference was held at The New School in New York under the theme #blackisviral.
-I created the conference's leading statement (below) and produced a panel that explored the resonance and exploitation of black creativity online.
+I elaborated on theme and created the conference's leading statement (below) and produced a panel that explored the resonance and exploitation of black digital creativity.

 words by ruth gebreyesus